 Compliance with Environmental Laws and Regulations

-Over the past five years, there were no infractions of laws or regulations, and no lawsuits, related to environmental issues that were identified at Astellas’ business sites.
+In fiscal 2020, there was an infraction of Dutch regulation that Meppel Plant did not make an advance notification to the governmental authorities of temporary installation of a rental power generator.
+The plant has reported to the supervisory authorities and completed necessary actions.
+Apart from this matter, over the past five years, there were no infractions of laws or regulations, and no lawsuits, related to environmental issues that were identified at Astellas’ business sites.
 However, over the past five years, there was an incident in which Astellas exceeded the upper limit of agreed values specified in a pollution prevention agreement with a local government.
 However, Astellas reported the incident to the local government and is implementing response measures based on its instructions.

 ● Tsukuba Biotechnology Research Center: Noise (fiscal 2017)